Back to blog

 "I don't have interesting work to show" Everyone has something: presentations, reports, projects, volunteer work.
 Start with what you have.

-"It takes too much time" An AI-powered builder takes 5 minutes.
+"It takes too much time" An AI-powered portfolio builder takes 5 minutes.
 That's less time than customizing one cover letter.

 "What if employers see my website and don't like it?"
 A professional website never hurts.
 An unprofessional social media presence does.

-Here's your action plan:
+Here's your step-by-step plan:

 Today: